-44 US Department of Education, 71 Fed.
+52 US Department of Education, 71 Fed.
 Reg.
 46678 (2006)("[w]e do not encourage public agencies to prepare a draft IEP prior to the IEP Team meeting, particularly if doing so would inhibit a full discussion of the child's needs.
 However, if a public agency develops a draft IEP prior to the IEP Team meetings, the agency should make it clear to the parents at the outset of the meeting that the services proposed by the agency are preliminary recommendations for review and discussion with the parents"; White ex rel.
 White v.
 Ascension Parish School Board, 343 F.3d 373 (5th Cir.
 2003).

-45 34 C.F.R. § 300.503(b)
+53 34 C.F.R. § 300.503(b); 19 TEX.
+ADMIN.
+CODE § 89.1050(g)

-the meeting; and an indication of whether the student's parents or guardians, the adult student, if applicable, and the administrator agreed or disagreed with the decisions of the committee.
-46
+Amendment.
+While deliberations are not required, the Diagnostician shall ensure that the documents from an ARD committee meeting and the written statement of an IEP include the date of the meeting; the name, position, and signature of each member participating in the meeting; and an indication of whether the student's parents or guardians, the adult student, if applicable, and the administrator agreed or disagreed with the decisions of the committee.54

 • Documentation of the decisions of the student's ARD committee may be done through preparation of ARD committee meeting deliberations or minutes.
 Prior Written Notice (PWN) shall be issued after each ARD committee meeting.
 A completed PWN would satisfy the District's obligation to document the decisions of a student's ARD committee.
-BRAZOS ISD may use the IEP and the deliberations or minutes as part of the PWN so long as the document(s) the parent or guardian receives meet all the requirements of prior written notice.47 The deliberations and/or the Prior Written Notice may be used to establish how the District is providing a FAPE to a student and collaborating with a parent or to document other factors relevant to a student's IEP.
+BRAZOS ISD may use the IEP and the deliberations or minutes as part of the PWN so long as the document(s) the parent or guardian receives meet all the requirements of prior written notice.55 The deliberations and/or the Prior Written Notice may be used to establish how the District is providing a FAPE to a student and collaborating with a parent or to document other factors relevant to a student's IEP.